 Replace the current text in the Store name box to update your Shopify store name.

 The box in the upper right-hand corner of the section will read Edited.
-Your store name change doesn’t take effect until you press the Save button at the top right of the window.
+Your store name change doesn’t take effect until you press the Save button at the bottom of the screen.

 That’s it!
 You’re done.